Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/content/notes/podcast.md

   src="https://player.simplecast.com/62a1da0d-f39d-4d65-97d7-8faa48ae046f?dark=false"
 ></iframe>

-An example of how to embed podcasts in a note.
+An example of how to embed podcast (from simplecast) in a note.